PolLM/nlp_transformers_labs/README.md

   └── ...
 ```

-Note that the organization of the files may not exactly follow the structure of the original repository.
-I have written the code in a way that helps me better understand and learn the content.
+Note that the organization of the files may not exactly follow the structure of the book's original repository.
+I have written the code in a way that is comfortable and helps me better understand and learn the content.

 ## Disclaimer

-I am not responsible for any errors or issues arising from the use of this code.
-I have published my learning experience, comments, and additional code in the hope that it may be useful to others.
+I do not accept any responsibility for errors or issues that may arise from the use of this code.
+This repository is published with the intention of sharing my learning experience, comments, and additional code, which I hope may be useful to others.